 At Creighton University, you’ll discover a diverse and caring community–committed to excellence in all its forms, service to others, the pursuit of truth and preparing graduates to make a difference in a complex world.
 Creighton University encourages and supports people of all backgrounds, experiences and talents to apply to work at Creighton!

-For more information on employment at Creighton, please visit our Careers Jobsite at careers.creighton.edu.
+For more information on employment at Creighton, visit careers.creighton.edu.

 Mary Lucretia and Sarah Emily Creighton Award

 Sponsored by Creighton's Committee on the Status of Women